ChurchCRM/CRM/docs/Installation/Manual.md

 Currently as ChurchCRM is still in development an install script is not yet available.
 ChurchCRM can run on a LAMP server (Linux, Apache, Mysql, PHP) or a Shared Hosting account through a manual installation.

-## How Do I Install ChurchInfo?
+## How Do I Install ChurchCRM?
 --------------------
 1. The .tar.gz file download contains a directory called "churchinfo" Extract the file and place the contents into a directory in the document root of your Web server or via FTP to a shared hosting account

 2. Within the directory you'll find a directory called "SQL" containing a file named "Install.sql".
-Contained in this file are the SQL statements necessary to create the ChurchInfo database.
+Contained in this file are the SQL statements necessary to create the ChurchCRM database.

  - For LAMP servers, log onto your database server under the root account (or other account allowed to create databases), create a database for ChurchCRM, and